Bill Fox (musician): Return to music

 Fox was the subject of a lengthy article by Joe Hagan in the June/July 2007 issue of The Believer, in which he is referred to as "one of America’s greatest contemporary songwriters."
 Hagan set out to make contact with Fox and get an answer to the question "Why Did Bill Fox Stop Playing Music?"
 Though he did not meet Fox, he did get his answer.
 Hagan's article made a large impact on past and present fans of Fox to rediscover his music.
 Reportedly the article prompted some iTunes royalties that have inspired Fox to both allow the reissue of his solo albums and begin performing again.

 On April 3, 2008, Scat Records announced Fox had agreed to allow them to re-release both of his albums on vinyl and CD.
 Robert Griffin, owner of Scat Records, told cleveland.com what Fox thinks of the reissues: "He just thinks they're music, and God, if some of these weird people still want to buy 'em, OK, let's print some more up."
 The reissue of Shelter from the Smoke was released late 2009, adding three tracks from Fox's short-lived early 1990s group The Radio Flyers, as well as both songs from the 1995 Bird of the World 7" single.
 A reissue of Transit Byzantium has yet to appear.

 In 2009, Fox began to perform again in his native Cleveland and surrounding areas.
 In May 2010, he headlined at the 16th anniversary concerts of Kelp Records, based in Ottawa, Ontario, Canada.
 Fox headlined anniversary performances in Toronto, Montreal and Ottawa.

 On June 8, 2010, alternative rock band Nada Surf released a cover of Fox's song "Electrocution" on an album titled if i had a hifi.

 On October 20, 2011, a video entitled "An Anthem For Occupy Wall Street" was uploaded to YouTube.
 It contains images of the Occupy Wall Street events of that year along with a previously unreleased song by Bill Fox, entitled "Men Who Are Guilty of Crimes."
 Bill Fox approved the song's use in the video, discussing it in a November 2011 interview.

 In 2012, Fox released his first album of new music in 14 years titled One Thought Revealed.
 He continues to play occasional shows.

 In 2016, Fox released his first single since 1995, a split seven inch with Forgotten Souls of Antiquity.

 In 2017 a re-issue of his cassette-only album 'Before I Went to Harvard' was pressed onto 12" vinyl through Eleventh Hour Recording Company and a previously unreleased song entitled "Mole in the Ground was included on Sound Asleep Records' "Hit the Hay Vol. 9" compilation.

-Fox released a new album entitled Resonance on April 15, 2025.
+On April 15, 2025 Fox released a new album entitled Resonance.